romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which primary areas does GitHub Advanced Security focus on protecting within your organization?
+Q: Which primary areas does GitHub Advanced Security focus on protecting within your organization?
 <details><summary>Show the answer</summary><p>

 - **Supply chain**